arianneghislainerull/arianneghislainerull/README.md

 2021 to 2025 || Anticipated
 :   **Bachelor of Arts in Computer Science**; York University
+    First Year Representative at Computing Students Hub and Google Developer Student Club

+2021 to 2025 || Anticipated **Bachelor of Arts in Computer Science**; York University

+    First Year Representative at Computing Students Hub and Google Developer Student Club

 2017 to 2021 || **OSSD, SHSM in ICT sector**; L'Amoreaux Collegiate Institute

     Robotics Club, Computer Science Club, Equity and Student Voice, Yearbook Club and Student Activity Council

 Experiences
 ----------